How many times have you looked at a piece of furniture and wanted to give it a new look? That’s how I felt about this off-white sofa.

-While re-upholstery would be ideal, I opted for an easier (and less expensive) solution with a quick pillow makeover.
+While re-upholstery would be ideal, I opted for an easier (and less expensive) solution with a quick fringed pillow project.

 Initially, I added some needed color with my embroidered floral pillows (you can see that earlier tutorial if you click here).

 However, with other recent changes to this room, it was time to change the look of the sofa too.

 I found this great upholstery fabric with all the requisite colors.
 The fabric was on a clearance table and the fringe was on sale too.

 It’s always fun to create projects at bargain basement prices.

 Measure the length and width of the existing pillow and add a 1/4-inch seam allowance to each side and cut down to size for the front of the pillow.